-MATH 01 DEVELOPMENTAL MATHEMATICS (3 cr.) - A developmental course in arithmetic for students who need to build up their arithmetic skills before entering higher level mathematics courses.
+MATH 01 DEVELOPMENTAL MATHEMATICS (3 cr.)
+A developmental course in arithmetic for students who need to build up their arithmetic skills before entering higher level mathematics courses.
 Lecture 3 hours per week.

-MATH 02 PRE-ALGEBRA (3 cr.) - A developmental course which is designed to bridge the gap between arithmetic and the College's business mathematics sequence BUAD 121-122-123.
+MATH 02 PRE-ALGEBRA (3 cr.) - For Business Math students only.
+A developmental course which is designed to bridge the gap between arithmetic and the College's business mathematics sequence BUAD 121-122-123.
 Topics include fundamental operations in arithmetic and algebra, percents, simple equations, ratios and proportions, and word problems.
 Lecture 3 hours per week.